rfrech/battle-for-midway/docs/index.md

 [Documentation](https://developer.android.com/training/notify-user/build-notification#java)

 * You will be able to Share the app with your friends on social media
-	* Ability to share on Facebook!
+	* Ability to share on your Facebook feed, allowing your friends to see what you are playing [Overview](https://developers.facebook.com/docs/sharing/overview) [Documentation](https://developers.facebook.com/products/sharing-facebook)
-	[Overview](https://developers.facebook.com/docs/sharing/overview)
-	[Documentation](https://developers.facebook.com/products/sharing-facebook)
 	* Gaming App notifications and alerts